DataDog/hiring-engineers/answers.md

 * Your custom metric scoped over your host.
 * Any metric from the Integration on your Database with the anomaly function applied.
-* Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+* Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

 * The script has been completed and it is under the scripts directory.
-The file is called 'api-timeboard.py' Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
+The file is called 'api-timeboard.py'

 Once this is created, access the Dashboard from your Dashboard List in the UI:

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.
-  * Created the Timeboard and set the timefream to the past 5 minutes.
+  * Created the Timeboard and set the timeframe to the past 5 minutes.
 I am only able to share a snapshot of a single graph in this timeboard.
 The Datadog documention confirms you are not able to share/snapshot the whole timeboard (screenshot of the info I found).
-Also included is a screenshot of the anomaly graph for the past 5 minutes.
+Also included is a screenshot of the shared 5 minute snapshot anomaly graph.
 #### Data on Timeboard Functionality
 <img src=screenshots/timeboarddata.png>
 #### The Graph snapshot that was sent to myself.